Dowell-Lab/TFEA/README.md

 <br></br>

 <H2 id="RunningLocally">Running Locally</H2>
-If you desire to run TFEA on your local machine, make sure you have the following programs installed:
+If you desire to run TFEA on your local machine, make sure you have the required programs installed.
+In general, Python packages can be installed using pip, others may require additional installation steps.
-  <br></br>
-  python - 2.7.14
-  <br></br>
-  bedtools - 2.25.0
-  <br></br>
-  python/2.7.14/matplotlib/1.5.1
-  <br></br>
-  python/2.7.14/scipy/0.17.1
-  <br></br>
-  python/2.7.14/htseq/0.9.1
-  <br></br>
-  samtools/1.3.1
-  <br></br>
-  meme/4.12.0

-Python packages can be installed using pip, others may require additional installation steps.

-Once these packages are installed, TFEA can be run using:
+Once all dependencies are installed, TFEA can be run using:

   ```bash
   python src/ --config CONFIG.ini